Menu

 FIP Fellowship Award

-FIP fellowship recognises individual members of FIP who have exhibited strong leadership internationally, distinguished themselves in the pharmaceutical sciences and/or practice of pharmacy, contributed to the advancement of pharmaceutical sciences and/or practice or pharmacy, and who have served FIP.
+FIP Fellowship recognises individual members of FIP who have exhibited strong leadership internationally, distinguished themselves in the practice of pharmacy, education and/or pharmaceutical sciences, contributed to the advancement of practice, education and/or pharmaceutical sciences, and who have served FIP.
 FIP Fellows may use the designation “FFIP.”

 Awardees